Aadv1k/frontend-projects/README.md

 currently, i don't feel the need to use something like lerna, but it is a possibility for the future depending on the complexity of this repo. the primary package folder is `./frontendmentor.io/`.

+The site is deployed on netlify via the `npm run build` command This command makes it so that the `./site` folder can be dropped onto any server as a static site.

 _note: currently there are no inner-deps_